colgate-idwt/idwt-spring2017/schedule.md

         * Read Ch.
 2 of DSB closely
     + In this lecture, we will start in on a new "technical unit" that is focused on data mining (aka machine learning).
 This is the "correlation" part of Big Data.
 We'll focus our attention the task of classification.

+- **Mon, Mar 27 Lecture 15: Decision Trees**
+    + Reading:
+        * Read Ch.
+3 of DSB closely
+    + In this lecture, we will look closely at the decision tree algorithm that is described in Ch.
+3 of DSB.

 *... check back here each week for readings, etc.*

 ## Important dates